GeekQuant/Thoughts_and_Idea_quantitative_trading/README.md

 # Thoughts and Idea in quantitative trading
-This is the place to store all ideas, papers, books thoughts and other related sources on systematic trading and some discovery.
+This is the place to store all ideas, papers, books, thoughts and other related resources on systematic trading and some discovery.
 The whole repository includes but not limited to:
 1. Data generation, cleaning and processing.
 2. Alpha ideas and alpha gerneration